DirectEd-Development/Directed-dapp/NFT Token Gating.md

   <li>Next.js to create the frontend of the dApp and write the logic to restric users.
 Next.js is a popular frontend development framework that allows for server-side    rendering and can be used to create responsive and dynamic user interfaces.</li>

   <li>NMKR: Upload NFTs and make them available for purchase in the dapp with nmkr payment links</li>

+  <li>Blockfrost API: Check user address for available NFTs.
+Parse the response from the API to retrieve information about any NFTs associated with the address.
+The response will be in JSON format and will contain information about the address, including a list of any NFTs associated with that address.</li>

   <li>Use Cardano Browser wallets such as Eternl, Flint and Typhoon to store and trade the NFTs.
 The function and rules created in 2 using Mesh(getassets) and NextJs     would ensure that only users who hold the necessary NFTs in their Cardano wallets would be able to access the gated content or page within the dApp.</li>
 </ol>